Miserlou/zappa-bittorrent-tracker/README.md

 An experimental server-less BitTorrent tracker with no webserver and no databse.

-Powered entirely by Zappa (API Gateway + AWS Lambda + Flask), with Amazon S3 as a database.
+Powered entirely by Zappa (API Gateway + AWS Lambda + Flask), with Amazon DynamoDB (or possibly S3) as a database.

 Let's see what happens.